 DAf visited Paulucci, Fazzio and Pizzella’s vineyards in Mendoza regions Ugarteche, Tupungato and the Uco Valley, to uncover their personalities and philosophies on life.

-We filmed over two days in Mendoza city and surrounds, including on-site in Pizzella’s vineyards, to unpack the concept “Live Now” in three key campaign territories.
-These were: the bodega (a traditional, casual Argentinian bar), the vineyards (key to mark the brand’s origins) and diverse, improvised settings (key in the spontaneity inherent to today’s idea of a “posta”).
+We filmed over two days in the city of Mendoza and surroundings, including on-site in Pizzella’s vineyards, to unpack the concept “Live Now” in three key campaign territories.
+These were: the bodega (a traditional, casual Argentinian bar), the vineyards (key to mark the brand’s origins) and diverse, improvised settings (key in the spontaneity inherent to today’s concept of a “posta”).

 The world created is of friends—both recent and lifelong—discovering Argentina, accompanied by the brand.

 Drawing from La Posta’s Art Deco-inspired labels and traditional visuals of Argentinian storefront signage, DAf’s designers created campaign branding including color palette, typography and borders for application across social media content.